rbleipzig766/tictactoelg/README.md

             The field needs to be empty
             Show the players symbol on the 3x3 surface Switch to the other player.
+        If game is over:
+            Update the scores and upload it to the file

     The winner is:
         who has three x´s or o´s in a row (rows, columns, and diagonals)